rahil404/zoo-management/README.md

 ## Zoo-Management

 This is a ReactJS application for the management of animals of a zoo.
-A user can add and delete animalgroups (e.g. Penguin) and specific animals belonging to a group (e.g Paul (Penguin group)).
-The user canview the last date of medical checkup of an animal.
-The user can update the medical checkup date with thecurrent date.
+A user can add and delete animal groups (e.g. Penguin) and specific animals belonging to a group (e.g Paul (Penguin group)).
+The user can view the last date of medical checkup of an animal.
+The user can update the medical checkup date with the current date.
 The app is deployed at https://rahil404.github.io/zoo-management.